JizongL/jizongL.github.io/_posts/2015-09-29-blcok-2-pathology-exam-review.md

 Figure 11–16 Follicular lymphoma—lymph node.
 A, Nodular aggregates of lymphoma cells are present throughout.
 B, At high magnification, small lymphoid cells with condensed chromatin and irregular or cleaved nuclear outlines (centrocytes) are mixed with a population of larger cells with nucleoli (centroblasts).
 2

+Figure 11–17 Diffuse large B cell lymphoma—lymph node.
+The tumor cells have large nuclei with open chromatin and prominent nucleoli.
+1

+Figure 11–18 Burkitt lymphoma—lymph node.
+The tumor cells and their nuclei are fairly uniform, giving a monotonous appearance.
+Note the high level of mitotic activity (arrowheads) and prominent nucleoli.
+The “starry sky” pattern produced by interspersed, lightly staining, normal macrophages is better appreciated at a lower magnification.

+Figure 11–19 Multiple myeloma.
+A, Radiograph of the skull, lateral view.
+The sharply punched-out bone defects are most obvious in the calvaria.
+B, Bone marrow aspirate.
+Normal marrow cells are largely replaced by plasma cells, including atypical forms with multiple nuclei, prominent nucleoli, and cytoplasmic droplets containing immunoglobulin.
+2

+Figure 11–20 Hodgkin lymphoma—lymph node.
+A binucleate Reed- Sternberg cell with large, inclusion-like nucleoli and abundant cytoplasm is surrounded by lymphocytes, macrophages, and an eosinophil.
+1

+Figure 11–21 Hodgkin lymphoma, nodular sclerosis type—lymph node.
+A distinctive “lacunar cell” with a multilobed nucleus containing many small nucleoli is seen lying within a clear space created by retraction of its cytoplasm.
+It is surrounded by lymphocytes.

+Figure 11–22 Hodgkin lymphoma, nodular sclerosis type—lymph node.
+A low-power view shows well-defined bands of pink, acellular collagen that have subdivided the tumor cells into nodules.
+1